itsays-zqc/my-website/docs/test/SDK/8Analysis.md

 workflow_id_name = simu_res.workflow_id
 ```

-### 7.2.2 Eme propagate
+### 7.2.2 EME propagate
-eme_propagate: The calculation structure S matrix uses all EME solver settings.
+eme_propagate: Choose whether to calculation structure S-matrix using all EME solver settings.<br/>

-override_group_spans: It can optionally override the group span and sc settings in EME solver and reset them.
+override_group_spans: Choose whether to override the group spans settings in EME solver and reset them.<br/>

-cell_group_settings:
-span:
-sc: Selections are ['none', 'sub_cell']
+cell_group_settings: In each cell group, the parameters that are allowed to be changed are "span" and "sc".

 ### 7.2.3 Periodicity
 periodicity: Calculate the results of the periodic structure.